hughperkins/VeriGPU/docs/planning.md

 We will on the other hand implement parallel instruction execution, where we start an instruction whilst the previous instruction is still running.
 This is standard and fairly light-weight, doesn't take up too much die area.

 The GPU is aimed squarely at machine learning training.
 Therefore it should ideally be compatible with current machine learning frameworks, such as [PyTorch](https://pytorch.org) and [Tensorflow](https://www.tensorflow.org/).
-This means that it almost certainly needs to be compatible with CUDA®.
-However, we might also implement an OpenCL™ interface, though support by major frameworks is currently limited.
+This means that it almost certainly needs to be compatible with [NVIDIA® CUDA™](https://developer.nvidia.com/cuda-toolkit) or [AMD HIP](https://github.com/ROCm-Developer-Tools/HIP).
+However, we might also implement a OpenCL™ or SYCL interface, though support by major frameworks is currently limited.
 There is a dedicated OpenCL deep learning framework at [DeepCL](https://github.com/hughperkins/DeepCL), but it has a relatively limited set of neural network layers, and possible network topologies, compared to PyTorch and Tensorflow.
 There is a port of the old lua torch to OpenCL at [https://github.com/hughperkins/cltorch](https://github.com/hughperkins/cltorch), however the vast majority of ML practioners have now moved onto PyTorch, or use Tensorflow.

 ## Tactical day-to-day backlog